Student exchange and internationalisation

 International exchange students are offered housing and meal plans on campus together with the domestic student community.
 NDUC housing may vary between the different campuses; some have single rooms, some double rooms.
 Please contact your adviser for detailed information.

-NDUC seek to integrate the international students with offering housing and meal plans together with the domestic student community.
+NDUC seeks to integrate the international students with offering housing and meal plans together with the domestic student community.

 NDUC provides a variety of student clubs, work out facilities and social arrangements throughout the year.
 All of the courses offered in English are part of our regular study programmes.